Secret Wars (2015 comic book): Issue One

-Issue two
+Issue Two

 A new Thor is shown joining the Thor Corps, a police force composed of different versions of Thor.
 The young Thor from the Battleworld domain of Higher Avalon tells the story of how God Emperor Doom created the Earth and the universe.
 The Thor of Higher Avalon and Old Thor travel to Bar Sinister to bring its baron Mister Sinister to Castle Doom, where Doom holds court from his throne on the World Tree.
 Sinister is charged with secretly aligning with Baron Hyperion of Utopolis in opposition to Higher Avalon.
 Sinister chooses to face his accuser Brian Braddock in battle and defeats him.
-Before he can deal the killing blow, God Emperor Doom intervenes.
-To save his brother, Baron James Braddock confesses to crimes against God Emperor Doom.
-God Emperor Doom banishes James to the Shield, a massive wall that protects God Emperor Doom's realm from outside horrors.
+Before he can deal the killing blow, Doom intervenes.
+To save his brother, Baron James Braddock confesses to crimes against Doom.
+Doom banishes James to the Shield, a massive wall that protects Doom's realm from outside horrors.
 Thor of Higher Avalon and Old Thor escort Baron James to the Shield, where he jumps into the Deadlands and dies fighting zombies.

 In the Kingdom of Utopolis, Minister Alex Power is brought to an object uncovered by an "earthquake": the life raft from Earth-1610.
 Valeria tells Sheriff Strange that the object is much older than the believed age of Earth.
 Strange tasks the Thor of Higher Avalon and Old Thor to enforce a quarantine around the discovery site.
 One of the Moloid diggers on site inadvertently opens the craft, and Old Thor is killed by weapons thrown from within.
-The young Thor flees to tell Sheriff Strange what has happened.
+The young Thor flees to tell Strange what has happened.
 As he leaves, the Cabal and Maker emerge from the lifeboat.
 Thanos is told by a Moloid that they are in Battleworld.

-Issue three
+Issue Three

 Sheriff Strange informs God Emperor Doom of recent events in the domains of Battleworld.
-Before a statue of the Molecule Man, they reminisce how God Emperor Doom had battled the Beyonders and managed to salvage various fragments of the Earths that were being destroyed.
-Sheriff Strange is summoned to Utopolis by the Thor Corps to examine the Cabal's life raft.
+Before a statue of the Molecule Man, they reminisce how Doom had battled the Beyonders and managed to salvage various fragments of the Earths that were being destroyed.
+Strange is summoned to Utopolis by the Thor Corps to examine the Cabal's life raft.
 A group of Thors are sent to apprehend the Cabal.
-Once all the Thors, aside from the Thor of Higher Avalon, have left, Sheriff Strange tells the hidden Miles Morales that he may come out of hiding.
-Miles reveals he snuck on to the ship just before the Incursion destroyed his planet.
+Once all the Thors, aside from the Thor of Higher Avalon, have left, Strange tells the hidden Miles Morales that he may come out of hiding.
+Miles reveals he snuck on to the ship just before the incursion destroyed his planet.

 On the Isle of Agamotto, Sheriff Strange explains Battleworld to Miles, then reveals he has found the other life raft.
 The Thor of Higher Avalon opens the vessel and the survivors of Earth-616 exit stasis.
-Sheriff Strange realizes the heroes are from his timeline when he sees his fellow Illuminati Black Panther and Mister Fantastic.
-Sheriff Strange reveals they have been in stasis for eight years and that God Emperor Doom saved them all when he created Battleworld.
+Strange realizes the heroes are from his timeline when he sees his fellow Illuminati Black Panther and Mister Fantastic.
+Strange reveals they have been in stasis for eight years and that Doom saved them all when he created Battleworld.
 In Utopolis, the Cabal and the Maker are discovered by the Thor Corps.